haniffalab/FCA_bone_marrow/README.md

 ## Analysis scripts

-Cellranger count matrix files for FBM 10X data were loaded into one object as described in https://github.com/haniffalab/FCA_liver, then cells were clustered into major groups and analysed.
 Raw data as FASTQ were uploaded to ArrayExpress (accession code: E-MTAB-9389).
+Cellranger count matrix files for FBM 10X data were loaded into one object as described in https://github.com/haniffalab/FCA_liver for downstream analysis.

 Generalisable scripts are saved in the 'pipelines' directory.
 Please refer to pipelines/readme for further information on the methods used for each pipeline.